| | |

 here, especially compared to Illinois.
 Why Plus should be 15c a

+gallon cheaper than the low-octane mix remains a puzzle.
 We're going to stop at Lake McConaughy tomorrow morning (it's about

 fifty miles west along I-80) but if the heat remains as bad as it